 Many ask if sour cream is gluten free.
-I haven’t seen any brand add flour to sour cream, but given some odd things I have seen over the years, definitely read the labels just to make sure!
+I haven’t seen any brand add flour to sour cream, but given some odd things I have seen over the years, I definitely read the labels to make sure!
 I did quite a bit of research to see if sour cream gluten free.

 Our lemon tree is full of lemons again.
 If you have read my blog for some time, you will know how much of a struggle it is to use up fresh lemons.
-All of our neighbor’s trees are also full, so it is hard to find people to give lemons to.
-If we don’t pick them fast enough, the lemons get so heavy branches break off.
+Our neighbor’s trees are also full, so it is hard to find people to give lemons to.
+If we don’t pick them fast enough, the lemons get so heavy the branches break off.

 These little lemon cakes hover somewhere between a gluten free pound cake and a souffle.
 I guess that is mostly because they are buttery and moist like a pound cake, but they also have a lot of fluffy characteristics of a souffle.

 Making this gluten free lemon sour cream cake recipe is so easy.
-Mix up your lemon cake batter, then gently fold in the whipped egg whites.
+Mix your lemon cake batter, then gently fold the whipped egg whites.
 These cakes rise up like souffles when you bake them, but surprisingly, they don’t fall too far down as they cool.
-Allow to cool and dust with powdered sugar, or top with a fruit sauce like this delicious Olallieberry Sauce.
+Allow cooling and dust with powdered sugar, or top with a fruit sauce.

-You are going to LOVE how easy this gluten free lemon souffle recipe is to make.
-(Just keep your kids out of your kitchen until after you photograph them!!)
+You will LOVE how easy this gluten free lemon souffle recipe is to make.
+(Keep your kids out of your kitchen until after you photograph them!!)
 If you need a healthier lemon dessert option, try these Paleo Lemon Bars.
-They have a ton of lemon flavor without the refined sugars.
+They have a ton of lemon flavor without refined sugars.

 Pour the egg whites into the lemon batter carefully to avoid a big splash.

-Fold the egg white in gently to keep these light and fluffy!
+Fold the egg whites in gently to keep these light and fluffy!

-Transfer the mixture to the lightly greased ramekins and bake at 350 degrees F for 30-40 minutes until done.
+Transfer the mixture to the lightly greased ramekins and bake at 350º F for 30-40 minutes until done.
 Mine baked and were done at 30 minutes, but some gluten free flour blends are more starchy and may need extra time to bake.
-Make sure to use the toothpick test I mention below.
+Make sure to use the toothpick test I mentioned below.

-How do you know when these lemon cakes are finished baking?
+How do you know when these cakes are finished?